cometbft/knowledge-base/consensus/protocol-state-machine.md

 | prevote  | precommit | `TimeoutPrevote(h, r)` | broadcast `⟨PRECOMMIT, h, r, nil⟩` | L61 |
 | precommit  | precommit | `⟨PROPOSAL, h, r, v, ∗⟩` <br>  `2f + 1 ⟨PREVOTE, h, r, id(v)⟩` <br> for the first time | update `validValue, validRound` | L36 |

+The ordinary operation of a round of consensus consists on the sequence of round steps `propose`, `prevote`, and `precommit`, represented in the table.
+The conditions for concluding a round of consensus, therefore for leaving the `InProgress` state, are presented in the next sub-section.

+All the state transitions represented in the table on consider message and events referring to the nodes's current round `r`.
+In the pseudo-code this current round of a node is referred as `round_p`.

+There is, however, an execption: the transition `L28` requires the node to have access to `PREVOTE` messages from a previous round `r' < r`.
+Ideally, messages for each round `r` should be handled by the corresponding `Round(r)` state machine.
+This transition constitutes an exception that have to be handled in a proper way.

+### Exit transitions

 The table below summarizes the state transitions within the major states of `Round(r)`.
+The transactions from state `InProgress` consider that node can be at any of its substates, whose transitions were covered in the previous section.
 The `Ref` column refers to the line of the pseudo-code where the events can be found.

 | From | To | Event | Action | Ref |